Playing it Safe: Actions Attractive to the Risk Averse: Introduction

 \section{Introduction}

 \textit{Risk} is a central component of decision making under uncertainty.
-By now it is understood that in many situations, decision-makers (DMs) dislike risk, and such aversion affects a DM's behavior when she makes some choice.
-Moreover, there is also a standard notion of what it means for one DM to be more risk averse than another: in the expected-utility realm, the DM that is more risk averse has a utility that is a strictly monotone concave transformation of the other's.
+By now it is understood that in many situations, decision-makers (DMs) dislike risk, and such aversion affects behavior.
+Moreover, there is a standard notion of what it means for one DM to be more risk averse than another: a more risk-averse agent eschews any risk that a less-risk averse one does.
+In the expected-utility realm, the more risk-averse DM has a utility that is ``more concave'' than the other's.

-It is less well-understood, however, what characteristics lead some actions to be more attractive to DMs than others.
-Casual reflection suggests there is at least a vague notion of an action (a choice the DM can take) being less risky than another.
-For example, if the decision problem is a choice of bet at a roulette table, betting on \(red\) is safer than betting on a specific odd number; and leaving the table, money in hand, is safer than either.

-Our goal in this paper is to understand and define precisely what it means for one action in a decision problem to be safer than another.
-Our criterion is a broad one: we fix an arbitrary decision problem--a triple consisting of a set of states, a set of actions, and a state-and-action-dependent utility function--and formulate a binary relation between actions available to the DM.
-One action \(a\) is Safer than another action \(b\), \(a \succeq_S b\), if the set of beliefs at which action \(a\) is preferred to \(b\) grows--in the set inclusion sense--as the DM becomes more risk averse.
-That is, safer actions become more attractive as the DM becomes more risk averse.

-What makes one action safer than another?
-It is useful to first think about a decision problem with a risk-free action, which yields the same payoff to the DM no matter the state.
-In the roulette example, this is leaving the table, money in hand.
-As we note above, we would expect such an action to be safer than any other action: increased risk aversion \textit{should} make the risk-free action relatively more attractive than one that exposes the agent to risk.\footnote{That a less risk-averse agent accepts any gamble that a more-risk averse agent does is precisely \cite{yaari69}'s behavioral definition of risk aversion.} In belief space, the (expected) payoff of a risk-free action has a completely flat slope, so a natural guess is that safer actions are those with flatter slopes.

-Our main result, Theorem \ref{compactsaferthan}, establishes necessary and sufficient conditions on the DM's payoffs for action \(a\) to be safer than action \(b\).
-Surprisingly, even with just two states, having a flatter slope is too weak--our ``safer than'' relation implies a flatter slope but the converse is not true.
-Specifically, \(a\) is safer than \(b\) if and only if the payoffs to \(a\) lie within the convex hull of the payoffs to \(b\).
-Note that \textit{this condition relies on payoffs alone}; it is independent of the DM's belief.

-We prove that when there are more than two states, the conditions equivalent to safety are simply the aggregation of a particular collection of two-state conditions.
-Namely, it is sufficient to examine only the edges of the simplex of beliefs that contain points of indifference between the two actions.
-We treat each such edge like a two-state environment and so the two-state safer-than conditions (for each relevant edge) are all that we need.